JCMexplains/writing-for-success-2023/textbook.md

 points or lose momentum.
 Try setting an alarm to limit your break, and when the time is up, return to your desk to write.

-**Be reasonable with your goals.** If you decide to take ten-minute breaks, try to stick to that goal.
+**Be reasonable with your goals**.
+If you decide to take ten-minute breaks, try to stick to that goal.
 If you told yourself that you need more facts, then commit to finding them.
 Holding yourself to your own goals will create successful writing assignments.

-**Keep your audience and purpose in mind as you write.** These aspects of writing are just as important when you are writing a single paragraph for your essay as when you are considering the direction of the entire essay.
+**Keep your audience and purpose in mind as you write**.
+These aspects of writing are just as important when you are writing a single paragraph for your essay as when you are considering the direction of the entire essay.